giis-uniovi/qacover/README.md

 The criterion determines the situations of interest (test coverage items) to test a SQL query against the test database.
 These situations are represented as a set of *Coverage Rules*.
+There is also an option to measure the coverage of *Mutants for SQL queries* (SQLMutation criterion).

 Each time that the application executes a query, QACover intercepts the query execution, generates and evaluates the coverage rules, and stores the results in the local development environment.